RPM International Inc. – Consensus Indicates Potential 6.9% Upside

-RPM International Inc. found using ticker (RPM) have now 13 analysts covering the stock.
+RPM International Inc. with ticker code (RPM) have now 13 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 109 and 82 with a mean TP of 95.31.
-With the stocks previous close at 89.17 this is indicating there is a potential upside of 6.9%.
-The day 50 moving average is 84.28 and the 200 day moving average is 76.6.
-The company has a market capitalisation of $11,684m.
-Visit the company website at: http://www.rpminc.com
+The target price ranges between 109 and 82 with a mean TP of 95.31.
+Given that the stocks previous close was at 89.19 this indicates there is a potential upside of 6.9%.
+There is a 50 day moving average of 84.59 and the 200 day moving average is 77.28.
+The market cap for the company is $11,590m.
+Find out more information at: http://www.rpminc.com

 RPM International Inc. manufactures and sells specialty chemicals for the industrial, specialty, and consumer markets worldwide.
 It offers waterproofing, coatings, and institutional roofing systems; sealants, air barriers, tapes, and foams; residential home weatherization systems; roofing and building maintenance and related services; sealing and bonding, and flooring and in-plant glazing solutions; solutions for fire stopping and intumescent steel coating, and the manufacturing industry; rolled asphalt roofing materials and chemical admixtures; concrete and masonry admixtures, concrete fibers, curing and sealing compounds, structural grouts and mortars, epoxy adhesives, injection resins, polyurethane foams, floor hardeners and toppings, joint fillers and sealants, industrial and architectural coatings, decorative color/stains/stamps, and restoration materials; and insulated building cladding materials and concrete form wall systems.
 It also provides polymer flooring systems; fiberglass reinforced plastic gratings and shapes; corrosion-control coating, containment lining, fire and sound proofing, and insulation products; and specialty construction products; and amine curing agents, reactive diluents, specialty epoxy resins and other intermediates.
 In addition, it offers fluorescent colorants and pigments; shellac-based-specialty and marine coatings; fire and water damage restoration, and carpet cleaning and disinfecting products; fuel additives; wood treatments, furniture finishes, and touch-up products; and nail enamels, polishes, and coating components.
 Further, it offers specialty products for paint contractors and the DIYers, deck and fence restoration products, metallic and faux finish coatings, exterior wood deck and concrete restoration systems, flooring finishes, and hobby paints and cements; and caulk, sealant, adhesive, insulating foam, spackling, glazing, and patch and repair products.
 The company was founded in 1947 and is headquartered in Medina, Ohio.